Jimmy Lai: Closing arguments in Hong Kong tycoon national security trial begin

 "I didn't say 100% I'd save him.
 I said, 100%, I'm going to be bringing it up, and I've already brought it up, and I'm going to do everything I can to save him," he said, adding that his Chinese counterpart, Xi Jinping, "would not be exactly thrilled" by the move.

-Liu Pengyu, a spokesperson for China's embassy in Washington, called Lai "a key orchestrator and participant in anti-China, destabilising activities in Hong Kong".
+Liu Pengyu, a spokesperson for China's Embassy in Washington, called Lai "a key orchestrator and participant in anti-China, destabilizing activities in Hong Kong."

 Liu slammed "external forces" for undermining Hong Kong's rule of law and interfering in China's internal affairs.